 Roll on about eighteen months and Bitcoin in particular was doing really well.
 So well, in fact, that I had more than doubled my money!
 I was thrilled!
-However, doom and gloom was being spread all over the internet about how cryptocurrencies couldn’t last, how they would soon be regulated by the big financial institutions, and how everyone would lose their coins.
+However, doom and gloom was being spread all over the internet about how cryptocurrencies couldn’t last and how they would soon be regulated by the big financial institutions.
+And how everyone would lose their money.

 I got a case of the wobbles and decided that I could make good use of the money I’d built up, so I withdrew it.
 Turns out that was one of the biggest mistakes I’ve ever made in my online working life!
 Why?
-Because as of today, 08 February 2021, the price of Bitcoin is – are you ready for this? – £32,182!
-THIRTY TWO THOUSAND POUNDS!
+Because as of 08 February 2021, the price of Bitcoin was – are you ready for this? – £32,182!
+THIRTY-TWO THOUSAND POUNDS!😳

 The moral of the story is …

 Actually, I don’t know what it is!
 I’ve always carried out my own due diligence before joining programmes or investing hard-earned cash into anything.
-I would advise everyone to do this – never just listen to the person trying to recruit you into a business or programme.
+Everyone needs to do this!
+Never just listen to the person trying to recruit you into a business or programme.
 Nine times out of ten, they’ll be hoping to earn money from your efforts!

 If you want to learn about cryptocurrency and you’re a complete beginner, I would highly recommend beginning your research on a site like Coindesk where you’ll be walked through the basics.

-You could also join an online forum, something like Bitcoin Talk, where you can learn from people who are already involved in cryptocurrencies.
+You could also join an online forum, something like Bitcoin Talk.
+Here you can learn from people who are already involved in cryptocurrencies.

 * If you join Coinbase using my link and go on to buy some ‘digital currency’ such as Bitcoin, for every $100 you add, we will both earn $10 for free!
-(NB if you don’t wish to use my affiliate link, rather than clicking on it, just search for Coinbase online.)
+(NB if you don’t wish to use my affiliate link, rather than clicking on it, just search for Coinbase online or read our instructions.)